MichaelXSChen/MichaelXSChen.github.io/_posts/2022-03-01-consistency.md

 the latest finished writes.
 However, this construction has two registers, but the definition does not discuss the relation of two (unrelated) writes on two different registers.
-As far as I am concerned, there is only one work {% cite viotti2016consistency --file ref %}

-defines regularity for multiple keys with the following three requirements:
+As far as I am concerned, there is only one work {% cite viotti2016consistency --file ref %} that defines regularity for multiple keys with the following three requirements:

 * There is an equivalent total order (a.k.a., the arbitration order) of all requests.